Adaptified/TatsuCraftCore/EULA.md

 * The removal of, "GotNoFriends", "VjGamingUK", "DaPancake" and or "zD12" from any part of the source code without prior permission from the Project Manger(s).
 * Sub licensing of the following Project is prohibited, prior permission from the Project Manager required.
 * The removal of EULA.md within the source code.
-* Remove the credit of zD12's command due to packages disabling plugin build.
+* Removing the credit of zD12's commands due to packages disabling plugin build.
 * The modification of EULA without permission from the Project Manager(s).